Updated: January 14, 2026

 - Do a security audit of your old location and your new one.

-- Who currently holds access cards or keys to your current location?
+Who currently holds access cards or keys to your current location?
 Make a master list you can use as an inventory on your final day.

-- Will those same people need the same level of access at your new location?
+Will those same people need the same level of access at your new location?
 Put together a list that you can share with the property manager at your new location sooner rather than later.

-4-6 Weeks Before Your Corporate Relocation
+4-6 Weeks Before Your Guam Office Relocation

-- Check-in with the milestones on your moving plan.
+- Check in with the milestones on your moving plan.
 Are any in danger of not getting met?
 If so, brainstorm with your taskforce to create solutions ASAP in order to keep your move on track.

-- Order moving supplies.
+- Order any necessary moving supplies.
 Make sure you have enough boxes, packing material, tape, markers, and labels for the move.
+(Your commercial movers may supply some of these materials, so clarify with them before making any purchases.)

-- Check-in with your property manager to eliminate access issues.
-Make sure you’ve shared a list of what you’ll need—keys, access cards, parking permits, etc.—and set a date for when you can expect to receive them.
+- Check in with your property manager to eliminate access issues.
+Make sure you've shared a list of what you'll need—keys, access cards, parking permits, etc.—and set a date for when you can expect to receive them.

 - Book cleaning services.
 Depending on the terms of your lease, you may need to hire a cleaning service to take care of your current office after the move.
 You also may want to have your new location cleaned before Moving Day.
 Get these dates on the calendar ASAP to avoid snags down the road.